 This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

-We rarely realize, but doors help us transitioning so swiftly between one to another space in the interiors.
+We rarely realize it, but doors help us transition so swiftly from one to another space in the interiors.
 In the context of the house, do we ever realize going from dining room to bedroom, if the doors are open?
 They are an integral part of our life.
-Safety, security to aesthetics and well-being of occupants, they cover all aspects of our life.
+Safety, security to aesthetics and well-being of occupants, cover all aspects of our lives.
 Let’s get deeper into this subject and examine where we are.

 Understanding The Use Of Doors